-13. Environment
+12. Environment

-ST Engineering believes that the efficient use of resources better enables us to respond to climate change regulations and price volatility of resources; it also provides us with opportunities to meet the rising demand for energy efficient products and cuts our operating costs.
+ST Engineering believes that the efficient use of resources is key to environmental sustainability; it also provides us with opportunities to meet the rising demand for energy efficient products and cuts our operating costs.

 Environmental efforts are driven by the Environment Health and Safety ("EHS") Committee.
 The Group sets annual performance objectives and targets relating to the environment.
 These targets are supported by a work plan, which is an integral part of the EHS Committee's annual plan.
 This work plan and EHS Committee's annual plan are reviewed quarterly.